 About Our Club

 On Nov.
-15, 2015 we will be celebrating our 100th anniversary with special guests and presentations.
+15, 2015 we celebrated our 100th anniversary with members, special guests and presentations.

 Looking back, early projects involved cleaning the streets, improving schools, spearheading a community library and preserving Zephyr Park.
 We continue the traditions begun by early club members.